wintercms/meta/l6-upgrade-notes.md

 ### Unit Testing

-If you are running unit testing for October CMS development, you will need to make some changes to your composer.json file and replace the `tests` folder in your installation to get the new browser tests and the updates to the unit tests.
+If you are running unit testing for October CMS development, you will need to make some changes to your composer.json file and replace the `tests` folder in your installation to get the updates to the unit tests.

 **composer.json** changes required:
 ```json